Italian traditional food organic, rustic, home cooking recipes

 Secret of making omelets

-The secret lies in using really fresh eggs and a good omelet pan, which should be kept for omelets only.
+The secret of making omelets lies in using really fresh eggs and a good omelet pan, which should be kept for omelets only.
 If the pan is used for frying other foods, it has to be washed, which can cause food to stick.

 A true omelet pan is made either of thick aluminium or cast iron, with or without a non-stick finish.
 The characteristic of the omelet pan is its curved edge, which makes the omelet easier to turn out and gives it a better shape.